nibircse/blockops/Readme.md

 component) Dapp.
 You can install this to test the template then replace the Dapp with your own.

->> NOTE: this is a trivial application and not intended for production so we accept no liability or make no guarantees.
+> NOTE: The market maker is a trivial application and not intended for production so we accept no liability or make no guarantees.
 Use it at your own risk.

 ### Install dependencies
 ```